 Children of Parents with Learning Disabilities

-Historically IQ testing was used as an assessment method in an attempt to categorise degrees of learning disability, however, modern assessments use a broader approach to assess strengths and needs, and should be part of a person-centred approach to care and support planning, leading to a person-centred plan describing what is important to and important for the individual to live a good life with as much choice and control as possible.
+Historically IQ testing was used as an assessment method in an attempt to categorise degrees of learning disability, however, the current multi-disciplinary assessment uses a broader approach to assess strengths and needs, and should be part of a person-centred approach to care and support planning, leading to a person-centred needs assessment / plan.
+It is also about the parent(s) being fully involved in the assessment and consulted throughout the process.

 If services fail to coordinate effectively, parents with learning disabilities are at risk of falling through the gap between the provision of services for children and the provision of services for adults.
 As a result, some parents may miss out on support services that they need in order to prevent problems from arising.
 Early help and Family Support services should be considered at an early stage in order to prevent future harm to the child and to promote the child's welfare.